Your Guide to the Chief Hike in Squamish, BC: A Spectacular Experience

 If you’re wanting to get up close with the mighty geography that makes Squamish so special check out the Via Ferrata Tour.
 “Italian for ‘Iron Way,’ this engineered vertical adventure consists of metal rungs and a specialized cable system.”
 This tour will take you high up into the mountains to experience views of Howe Sound and surrounding mountain peaks.
 Suitable for adventurers 8 years and up, this is a great tour to take the family on.

-Click here to book your Squamish Via Ferrata Tour!
+Book your Squamish Via Ferrata Tour here!

 Sailing Tour